Manage MATLAB Production Server Using the Dashboard

 View MATLAB Execution Endpoint

 the dashboard specifies the HTTPS endpoint.
-Use this URL to execute MATLAB functions deployed to the server.
+Use this endpoint to execute MATLAB functions deployed to the server.
 For example, if the MATLAB execution endpoint for your server is

 Production Server RESTful API to execute a MATLAB function